colin-gourlay/sundown-sessions/src/content/releases/t/theatre-of-hate/omens-studio-work-1980-2020/index.md

 ---
 ## About

-Omens: Studio Work 1980-2020 is a release by Theatre Of Hate released in 2022.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Do You Believe In The Westworld?.
+*Omens: Studio Work 1980-2020* earns its place in the Sundown Sessions catalogue through “Do You Believe In The Westworld?”, a selection that offers a direct route into Theatre Of Hate's work.

+Heard in the context of the full release, “Do You Believe In The Westworld?” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Do You Believe In The Westworld?